 - do nothing;

-- request a formal review hearing to contest the suspension; or
+- hire an attorney to request a formal review hearing to contest the suspension; or

 - go to the DHSMV to request a waiver review hearing for immediate reinstatement of hardship privileges.

 For most people facing a first DUI who can afford to hire an DUI defense attorney willing to fight the suspension, Option 2 is the best option.
 Option 2 involves fighting to invalidate the suspension in a formal review hearing.